NachoNC/odin-recipes/README.md

 # odin-recipes

 The current project is to create a basic recipe web-page based on what we have learned.
 SOme of the skills demonstrated when finished are basic HTML such as adding images and links, and also many different kinds of headings while also using commands such as em and strong.
+We also apply our knowledge on lists, ordered and unordered.